The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 8 – Kawasaki Jet Ski SXR

-It has a deeper, dramatic V-shaped hull below the bond line that makes side-to-side handling a cinch, a wider bow and a motocross-style handlebar that lets it glide over the waves.
-Excellent weight centralization translates into a smooth performance without feeling imbalanced even in choppy waters.
+It has a deeper, dramatic V-shaped hull below the bond line, making side-to-side handling a cinch, a more expansive bow, and a motocross-style handlebar that lets it glide over the waves.
+Excellent weight centralization translates into a smooth performance without feeling imbalanced, even in choppy waters.

 The learning curve that came with stand-up models has been dramatically reduced in this one.
 It doesn’t porpoise one bit, nor does it want to nose dive.
-You will feel as comfortable as you would on a three-seater, entry-level Jet Ski.
+You will feel as comfortable on a three-seater, entry-level Jet Ski.

 Used: $8000 and up